Comparative Study of Islam: Anthropological Perspectives A (Masters)

 - Term 2

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-By the end of this course students will have:
+By the end of this course students will:

-- be able to relate this knowledge to broader theoretical questions concerning the anthropology of religion and world religions in particular;
+- be able to relate this knowledge to broader theoretical questions concerning the anthropology of religion and world religions in particular

 Scope and syllabus